raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

     b-->c-->d-->b
 </div>

-Recall that many nodes can link to a node, but each node can only link to `Empty` or one other node.
-A cycle requires that each node link to another node in the cycle, therefore there can be no links from a cycle to any node not in the cycle: **Cycles can have any indegree, but cycles always have no outdegrees, because all the nodes in the cycle link to other nodes in the cycle.**
+Cycles are also linked lists.
+Cycles can have any indegree, but cycles always have no outdegrees, because all the nodes in the cycle link to other nodes in the cycle.

-Here are two cycles that
+Here are two cycles that have an indegree of one:

 <div class="mermaid">
   graph LR